Stage 1 means that the cancer is only in the neck of the womb (cervix).

 - stage 1B2

-In stage 1B1 the cancer is no larger than 4 centimetres (cm).
+In stage 1B1 the cancer is deeper than 5mm but no more than 2cm in size.

-In stage 1B2 the cancer is larger than 4cm across.
+In stage 1B2 the cancer is at least 2cm but not bigger than 4cm in size.

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on: